 Differences from Other Hosting Services

 Free website hosting is a type of shared hosting with much more accounts on one server, which has limited features – enough to make the services much cheaper, so the hosting providers could offer free accounts to their users as well.
-Dedicated, Semi-Dedicated or VPS Hosting are much more powerful web hosting services.
-They offer much more resources that can be easily upgraded and better performance needed for really big and complex sites.
+Dedicated, Semi-Dedicated, or VPS Hosting are much more powerful web hosting services.
+They offer much more resources that can be easily upgraded and better performance is needed for really big and complex sites.
 Their accounts share one server with much fewer websites or have their own server (dedicated hosting) and for that reason, these types of hosting are much more expensive.
-Dedicated and VPS hosting also give the user more independence and control over the hosting account.
+Dedicated and VPS hosting also gives the user more independence and control over the hosting account.
 That’s why, particularly with VPS hosting, users need to have more technical skills to maintain and customize their accounts.

 Shared Web Hosting Management

 Since shared hosting servers host numerous accounts the server is administered by the hosting company (this includes tech support, installation of the server’s OS and other software, updates, security supervising, etc).
 Thus the user doesn’t need any technical skills to maintain the server by himself and can concentrate on the content and design of the site.
 Besides, hosting companies offer easy web-based Control Panels for the easy management of all essential hosting features.
 However, this might also be a disadvantage for advanced users who want to have full control of their accounts.
 Still, this is rarely necessary since standard shared hosting supports almost all web applications and only the development of some specific platforms might not be fully supported.
 For most sites and even more experienced users shared web hosting plans are sufficient.